 Why are there so many web conferencing solutions?
 There is indeed no « winner-take-all » so far.
 Let’s consider market-size and and the technology itself.

 A few weeks ago, I answered an interesting question on Quora.
 The person was asking « Why are there so many online conferencing solutions? ».
 And has quite rightly pointed out that there was no « winner-take-all » so far.

 Here’s my answer with a few more details added.

 And by huge, I mean HUGE.
-And that’s only if you wish to consider solely web conferencing.
+And that’s only if you wish to consider only web conferencing.
 If you take into account the live streaming market, then you’re facing something gigantic.

-This has one obvious consequence: you will face an enormous amount of use-cases and niches.
+This has one obvious consequence: you will face a enormous amount of use-cases and niches.

 The person was also pointing out that in other industries, such as ride-sharing, a winner has already been recognized as such.